 Our contractual obligations and other commercial commitments are summarized in the section captioned "Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2014.
-We have had no material changes outside the ordinary course to our contractual obligations during the first six months of 2015.
+We have had no material changes outside the ordinary course to our contractual obligations as reported in our 2014 Annual Report on Form 10-K during the first nine months of 2015.